lquesada/ComfyUI-Starter-Workflows/README.md

 ## starter-person.json
 A workflow to generate pictures of people and optionally upscale them, with the default settings adjusted to obtain good results fast.

-Download the workflow to pysssss-workflows/: [starter-person.json](https://github.com/lquesada/ComfyUI-Starter-Workflows/blob/main/starter-person.json)
+Instructions can be found within the workflow.

-Or drag and drop this screenshot into ComfyUI:
+Drag and drop this screenshot into ComfyUI (or download [starter-person.json](https://github.com/lquesada/ComfyUI-Starter-Workflows/blob/main/starter-person.json) to pysssss-workflows/):

 ![Workflow](starter-person-workflow.png)